PSKong/merrick/_pages/about.md

 ---

 ### Summary
-Hello, my name is shikangpang@hotmail.com, a master's graduate in Computer Science and Technology from Henan University.
-Currently, I am a Software Development Engineer at Xiaomi, focusing on applying large models to code assistance.
+Hello, my name is Shikang Pang, a master's graduate in Computer Science and Technology from Henan University.
+Currently, I am a Software Development Engineer at Xiaomi, focusing on applying large language models to code assistance.
 I am passionate about solving complex problems through technology and have extensive experience in full-stack development and large language models.
-During my studies, I specialized in graph anomaly detection, publishing four research papers, and I have also co-founded two startups, gaining valuable project and management experience.
+During my studies, I specialized in graph anomaly detection, and I have also co-founded two startups, gaining valuable project and management experience.

 ---